 Open Text Corporation Ecosystem, Partners, Resellers and SI

 In November 2019 OpenText expanded its OpenText Cloud platform in Japan, with expanded domestic data centers in Tokyo and Osaka.
-Building on a legacy of delivering OpenText Business Network services in the Japanese market, this expanded capability will help customers transition EIM workloads to the OpenText Cloud while strengthening capacity for disaster recovery and security.
+Building on a legacy of delivering OpenText Business Network services in the Japanese market, this expanded capability will help customers transition workloads to the OpenText Cloud while strengthening capacity for disaster recovery and security.

 Japanese companies must adhere to new regulations and standards for the storage of personal information while maintaining the flexibility, agility, and capacity for innovation cloud infrastructures offer.
 To meet these requirements, Japanese customers are looking for new deployment options that keep their data and applications in domestic data centers.
 With today’s announcement, OpenText will offer customers a full range of domestic hosting options.
 The OpenText Cloud also ensures Japanese customers are prepared in the event of natural disasters such as earthquakes or flooding.
 OpenText is expanding the disaster recovery options available to cloud customers with real-time system fail-over capability between data centers in Tokyo and Osaka.
 This augments disaster recovery enabled between Tokyo and the United States.
-Even the most highly-regulated and security-conscious companies can rapidly deploy advanced EIM cloud solutions without the need to invest in their own cloud infrastructure.
+Even the most highly-regulated and security-conscious companies can rapidly deploy advanced cloud solutions without the need to invest in their own cloud infrastructure.

 OpenText primarily sells direct, but it also has hundreds of resellers worldwide.